splunk/observability-workshop/docs/module3/vm.md

     signalfx-agent status
     ```

-And validate that it is running
+And validate that it is running.

+!!!
+Note
+    Remember the value displayed for you in the _Host:_ name in the _Global Dimensions_ section of the output, as you need this later

 === "Output"
     ```text